2019-2020 Parent and Student Handbook

-Parents of a student with a communicable or contagious disease or condition are asked to telephone the school nurse/principal so that other students who have been exposed to the disease can be alerted.
-A student who has certain diseases is not allowed to come to school while the disease is contagious.
+Parents of a student with a communicable or contagious disease or condition are asked to telephone the school nurse or principal so that other students who have been exposed to the disease can be alerted.
+A student, who has certain diseases, is not allowed to come to school while the disease is contagious.

 A student or parent who has a complaint should first bring the matter to the appropriate teacher.
 If the outcome is not satisfactory, a conference with the assistant principal or principal can be requested.